 First, consider the practical side of the issue.
-In HubSpot’s list of 15 things people hate about your website, a 'Contact Us' Form instead of Contact Information is #5.
+In HubSpot’s list of 15 things, people hate about your website, a 'Contact Us' form instead of Contact Information is #5.
 In another study, they found that reducing the number of fields from 4 to 3 would bring an almost 50% improvement in use, labeling the submit button ‘Submit’ has a negative impact on use, and marking the phone number field as optional decreased contact form abandonment from 39% to 4%.
 QuickSprout said that including only three fields in a contact form guarantees at least a 25% improvement in use.
-And, none mentions what happens to the over 40% who are on their mobile.
-If I wanted someone to contact me in hopes of hiring my agency, I’d be sick that 50%, 39% or 25% changed their mind just because of my contact form.
+And, none mentions what happens to over 40% who are on their mobile.
+If I wanted someone to contact me in hopes of hiring my agency, I’d be sick that 50%, 39%, or 25% changed their mind just because of my contact form.

 Now consider the personal side.
 I’ve heard a lot of reasons why agency owners prefer contact forms – I don’t want my email spammed, I get hundreds of annoying and irrelevant emails, no one I care about emails me from the website, its easier for my admin to deal with, and on and on.
 Notice that all those reasons have nothing to do with what the marketer wants.
 Agencies go to extraordinary lengths to personalize marketing programs for their clients, trying in endless ways to get to that one-to-one personalized experience.
 Why don’t agencies do the same for themselves?
 And, don’t even mention the cursed Captcha!